HirotakaDango/music-player/README.md

 - **Search**: Use the search bar (desktop/mobile) to instantly find songs, albums, or artists.
 - **Play Music**: Click a song to play, or use the player controls at the bottom.
 - **Favorites**: Click the heart icon to add/remove from favorites.
 Drag to reorder in "Favorites" view.
-- **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre".
+- **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre" (your own uploads or as admin).
 - **Upload Music**: Click "Upload Song".
-You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day.
+You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day (resets at midnight).
 - **Delete/Download**: Use context menu on your uploads to delete or download.
 - **Share**: Click the "Share" button on albums, artists, playlists, or songs to get a shareable link.
 - **PWA**: Click "Install App" (sidebar) if your browser supports PWAs.
 Works offline for playback and browsing.
 - **Infinite Scroll**: Large libraries auto-load more songs as you scroll.
 - **Context Menus**: Right-click or tap "..." for per-song actions like share, add to playlist, edit genre, delete, etc.
+- **Metadata View**: View song metadata (title, artist, album, genre, year, duration) via context menu.

 ### Admin Panel

 - Go to `?access=admin` (e.g., `http://localhost:8000/?access=admin`)
 - Default Admin Password: `admin`
 - Admin can verify/un-verify user accounts, view user details, and manage verification status for uploads.
+- Admin can also edit/delete any song.

 ## How does it work?